Jonathan2251/lbd/source/ctrlflow.rst

                         //  Cpu0RegisterInforGPROutForOther.td
     jne BasicBlock_02

-The reserved registers setting by the following function code we defined before,
+The reserved registers are set by the following function code that we defined
+previously:

 .. rubric:: lbdex/chapters/Chapter3_1/Cpu0RegisterInfo.cpp
 .. literalinclude:: ../lbdex/chapters/Chapter3_1/Cpu0RegisterInfo.cpp
     :start-after: //@getReservedRegs {
     :end-before: //@eliminateFrameIndex {

-Although the following definition in Cpu0RegisterInfo.td has no real effect in Reserved Registers, it's better to comment the Reserved Registers in it for readability.
-Setting SW in both register classes CPURegs and SR to allow access SW by RISC instructions like ``andi``, and allow programmers use traditional assembly instruction ``cmp``.
+Although the following definition in `Cpu0RegisterInfo.td` has no real effect on reserved registers, it is better to comment the reserved registers in it for readability.

+Setting `SW` in both register classes `CPURegs` and `SR` allows access to `SW` by RISC instructions like ``andi``, and also lets programmers use traditional assembly instructions like ``cmp``.

-The copyPhysReg() is called when both DestReg and SrcReg are belonging to different Register Classes.
+The `copyPhysReg()` function is called when both `DestReg` and `SrcReg` belong to different register classes.

 .. rubric:: lbdex/chapters/Chapter2/Cpu0RegisterInfo.td
 .. literalinclude:: ../lbdex/Cpu0/Cpu0RegisterInfo.td